gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 fmt.Println("Congratulations!
 You are correct.")
 {{< /hilight >}}

-so the complete output from the program wold be.
+so the complete output from the program would be.

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 The timesquiz shows you how to use loops.